ZhongxuanWang/UNO_GAME-java/README.md

 # UNO_GAME-java
 The realization of an UNO card game using java.
 (This project is for Saint Andrew's School APCSA class class project).
 <br>**This project will play around java hiarachy (APCSA Unit9)**
-<br>**This project is not about the practice of GUI (solely console output) so there would be no GUI in this UNO project.
-If you want to familiarize with JFrame, check out my SharpCharGrapher project under my repo.**